nwoeanhinnogaehr/pvoc-plugins/README.md

 # pvoc-plugins
-A collection of phase vocoder based LADSPA plugins.
+A collection of phase vocoder based LADSPA plugins written in Rust.
+The latest Rust nightly build is recommended.
 Compile with `cargo build --release`, throw `target/release/libpvoc_plugins.so` in your LADSPA path, and you're good to go!

 ## The plugins
 * Bins log2: the number of frequency bins used for the phase vocoder.
 Few will likely be low quality and many will blur the audio through time.
 Somewhere between 6 and 13 is usually what you want.